How To Start A Side Hustle: The Complete Guide To Setting Up and Running A Side Business Successfully

 It’s worth saying again — starting a side hustle will come with a set of obstacles.
 Here are specific challenges you ought to be aware of:

-On a much-related note, it’s worth mentioning that you may be bound under certain terms of your employment contract that prohibits you from starting a side business.
+On a much-related note, it’s worth mentioning that you may be bound under certain terms of your employment contract that prohibit you from starting a side business.
 If you signed a non-disclosure agreement (often shortened to NDA), then you can’t repurpose your company’s intellectual property to turn a profit.
 Likewise, if you signed an exclusivity clause when you started the job, then taking on additional paid work could amount to a violation of your contract.
 You would need to put your side business on hold.

 This one’s all too common.
 I could matter-of-factly tell you that you just need to know your worth, study your competitors, and do the math from there…but that wouldn’t seem to do justice to how much of a temptation it is to sell your work for less than its fair market value when you’re the new business on the block.
 Having specific rates and prices to refer to undoubtedly helps, but that’s only part of the picture.